 Kosher dills have an interesting history.
-Claudia Roden, in her book, “The Book of Jewish Food”, explains that kosher dills are a staple food for Jews in Poland, Russia, and Ukraine.
-In the late 1800s and early 1900s, eastern European Jews introduced kosher dill pickles in New York.
+Claudia Roden, in her book, The Book of Jewish Food, explains that kosher dills were a staple food for Jews in Poland, Russia and Ukraine.
+In the late 1800s and early 1900s, Eastern European Jewish immigrants introduced kosher dill pickles to New York.

 Overnight Dill Pickles

 Also known as cukes, overnight dill pickles are covered with vinegar and then kept in brine for a short period of time (one or two days maximum).
 As the name suggests, this dill pickle needs to be stored “overnight” to achieve its full flavor.

 German-style pickles, a.k.a.
 Senfgurken (“mustard pickle”), are peeled before fermentation.
 Spices such as caraway seeds, mustard seeds and peppercorns create a herbaceous flavor profile to the sweet and sour pickles.

 As the name implies, sweet pickles boast wonderfully sweet and tasty flavors.
 Just like other pickles, this pickle type is first marinated with vinegar.
 The pickles are mixed in with sugar and other spices like onion, cinnamon, and mustard seed to add sweetness.